SaiKrishnaMohan7/Playground/k8s/README.md

 - a set of Pods working together (defined by label selector) (apiVersion: v1)
 - used when some amount of networking is needed in the cluster
 - Manages the assignment of IP addrs to the pod, so if a pod gets restarted, user doesnr't have to worry about knowing (finding) the IP addrs
+- *_Pods use Services to talk to each other and service get registered as local dns names.
+This is how the label-selector mechanism is used._*

 #### SubTypes